MyMedsAndMe/spell/README.md

                                  arguments: ["args"],
                                  arguments_kw: %{})
 ```

+In addition to the synchronous `Spell.call_...` type functions described so far,
+Spell includes asynchronous `Spell.cast_...` functions.
+To handle the result of
+these messages, either

 Next is a convoluted + contrived example showing managing both the caller and
 the callee from a single process.
 Note how it uses the asynchronous casts and